pibooth/pibooth-google-photo/README.rst

 ``pibooth-google-photo`` is a plugin for the `pibooth <https://github.com/pibooth/pibooth>`_ application.

-It add the upload of pictures to `google photo gallery <https://photos.google.com/>`_
+This plugin adds the photo upload to a `google photo gallery <https://photos.google.com/>`_.
+It requires an internet connection to work

 Install
 -------